Stay Away From Illness During Winter

 3. Maintain hygiene during winter

-To maintain hygiene during the winter season, make sure everyone especially kids wash their hands properly after coming home from outside.
+To maintain hygiene during the winter season, make sure everyone, especially kids wash their hands properly after coming home from outside.
 Use hand sanitisers liberally.
-If anyone in the house is having a cough or cold, ask to cover their nose to avoid the spread of infection to others.
+If anyone in the house is having a cough or cold, ask them to cover their nose to avoid the spread of infection to others.

 4. Proper ventilation